r1cdev/touchosc-reaktor-toybox-tp/USER_GUIDE.md

 ### Transpose
 The template has a -24 to + 24 interval keyboard to transpose the sequence tracks (all 3 if LINK selected) without the need of an external midi controller keyboard.
 Toggle the **Transpose** button to display the transpose keyboard on top of the velocity group.
-The transpose interval value is always displayed at the right, according to the key pressed.
-A **0** value means no transposing which is selected by pressing the central key **C3**.
+The transpose interval value is displayed at the right, which corresponds to the key pressed.
+A **0** value means no transpose when you press the central key **C3**.

 <div align="center">
 <img src="images/img9.jpg" with=70% >